pau1a/Transcrypt/PDS.md

 * A fixed **maximum content width** keeps reading comfortable and prevents “enterprise dashboard sprawl”.
 * All layouts derive from **one grid**, not variations invented per page.
-* Marketing pages use the same grid but with different composition, never different rules.
+* Marketing uses the same grid primitives but may employ asymmetric compositions, extended max-width containers, and editorial hero structures.
+Essentials uses stricter, fixed-layout patterns.
 * Essentials uses the grid for evidence lists, evaluation summaries, control breakdowns, tenant settings, and PDF export layouts.
 * Advisor and verifier views inherit identical constraints; role changes the data, not the geometry.